distributedio/happy/README.md

 ### Get()
 * get TS if not exist
-* start heartbeat with transection nodes
+* start heartbeat with transaction nodes
 * call tikv get RO/RW with TS

 ### Set()/Delete()